 Currently radioactive is used by industry.
 For example, the fertilizer industry, or even used by companies looking for new sources of petroleum resources in the bowels of the earth.
 In the industrial field, nuclear technology is already widely used, for example for sterilization, material quality testing, construction, and more.

 Gamma-ray radiation can be used to check for defects in metals or welded joints, ie by recovering the material.
 This technique is based on the nature that the thicker the material the radiation passes, the radiation intensity passed is decreased, so from the drawing made it can be seen whether the metal is evenly distributed or there are hollow parts inside.
 In the hollow section, the film will be black.

 The thickness of the product in the form of sheets, such as film paper or metal plates can be controlled by radiation.
 The principle is the same as above that the intensity of radiation that is continued depends on the thickness of the material passed.
 The radiation detector is connected to the suppressor.
 If the sheet becomes thicker, the radiation intensity received by the detector will decrease and the tool mechanism will set a stronger emphasis so that the thickness can be maintained.

 C) Preservation of ingredients

-Radiation has also been widely used to preserve materials such as wood, art goods and others.
-Radiation can also improve the quality of textiles because it change fiber structure so that the stronger or better quality of color absorption.
+Radiation has also been widely used to preserve materials such as wood, art goods, and others.
+Radiation can also improve the quality of textiles because it changes fiber structure so that the stronger or better quality of color absorption.
 Various types of food can also be preserved with a safe dose so that it can be stored longer.
-Gamma ray radiation can be performed on food preservation in two ways:
+Gamma-ray radiation can be performed on food preservation in two ways: